Tempurturtul/udacity-fend-projects/README.md

 # fend-frogger

 This is the third project in Udacity's [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) program.

-Followed Udacity's [rubric](https://www.udacity.com/course/viewer/#!/c-nd001/l-2696458597/m-2687128535) and [instructions](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true) while completing the project.
+It provides art assets and a game engine that must be used to build a frogger clone.

 ## Course Notes